elastisys/compliantkubernetes-apps/scripts/restore/README.md

 ### Restore Harbor
 With the k8s job you can restore the database in Harbor from a backup in S3.
-*Note this restore is only designed for internal harbor database and not for an external database* The steps should be preformed from the `compliantkubernetes-apps` root directory.
+*Note this restore is only designed for internal harbor database and not for an external database* The steps should be performed from the `compliantkubernetes-apps` root directory.
 *Note this k8s job does not include restore from gcs.*

 Before restoring the database, make sure that Harbor is installed.